64studio/dibby/README.md

 ### Install from git

-When clone from the [Git repository for dibby](https://github.com/64studio/dibby) you will need to install the following dependencies manually:
+Before running a copy of dibby obtained from the [Git repository for dibby](https://github.com/64studio/dibby) you will need to install the following dependencies from Debian manually:

 `sudo apt install debootstrap dosfstools kpartx libpwquality-tools qemu-user-static whois`

-Then clone the sources directly, or from your own fork, into your home directory.
+Then clone the dibby sources directly, or from your own fork, into your home directory.
 For example:

 ```
 cd ~